tebeka/talks/conda-pyconil-2017/playbook.md

 On linux you download a .sh file and then execute.
 It even has a batch mode.

     $ docker run -it --rm -v ${PWD}:/dl pyconil-ub
+    $ cat /etc/lsb-release

 Just one important tweak
     $ set -o vi

     $ bash /dl/Miniconda3-latest-Linux-x86_64.sh -p /miniconda -b

+There also a Python 2 miniconda, but conda can create environment both for 2 & 3.

     $ export PATH=/miniconda/bin:$PATH

 Let's update the system